 A message from our Executive Director & Co-Founder

-We provided vital palliative care in the past year to more than 350 patients and their families.
+Each year we provide palliative care to more than 350 patients and their families.
 This is made possible by the ongoing commitment of the community we serve – resulting in our vital fundraising success as well as the hundreds of wonderful volunteers who make possible and brighten all aspects of our operations.
 Our success also comes from the commitment and dedication of our staff who continually demonstrate their professionalism and compassion in working with our patients and families every day.
 I am proud to be associated with all of them.

 The Residence is well positioned to continuing to serve the West Island community and to build even further on its success and leadership role in this important part of our health system.